krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 15
 - Lecture 16 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of histogram calculation with atomic operations and privatization in CUDA

+## Day 16
+- Lecture 17 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of merge in CUDA